Block Printing Urban Textures - Creative Arts quest for Beginner level adventurers

 2

-Choose one simple pattern—manhole covers work well for beginners because they're already symmetrical.
-Open your photo in any editing app and increase contrast until you see clear black and white shapes.
-Sketch this simplified version on paper at your block size (4x6 inches is manageable).
+Choose your strongest texture and open it in any photo editing app.
+Crank up the contrast until you see clear black and white shapes with no gray areas.
+Sketch this simplified version on paper at your block size—4x6 inches is manageable for first attempts.

 3

-Transfer your design to the linoleum block.
-Trace over your sketch with graphite pencil, flip it face-down on the block, then rub the back hard with a spoon.
-The graphite transfers in reverse, which is what you need.
+Trace over your sketch heavily with graphite pencil, flip it face-down on the linoleum block, then rub the back hard with a spoon.
+The graphite transfers in reverse, which is exactly what you need for printing.
 Go over faint lines with a Sharpie directly on the block.

 4